Introduction to Additive Manufacturing (AM)

 1. Material Extrusion (ME)

 ME process uses nozzles and beds.
-Nozzle moves horizontally and bed moves vertically.
-Here, nozzle takes a fixed path based on the shape of layer to move horizontally.
-Whereas bed keeps track of nozzle to complete its path.
+The nozzle moves horizontally and the bed moves vertically.
+Here, the nozzle takes a fixed path based on the shape of the layer to move horizontally.
+Whereas the bed keeps track of the nozzle to complete its path.
 If completed then the bed moves down for a new layer.

-This allow materials to be built layer by layer.
-Also, proper sticking of layers is ensured either by controlling the temperature perfectly or by using some chemicals.
-In the nozzle, the material is first heated and then is applied on the layer.
+This allows materials to be built layer by layer.
+Also, proper stacking of layers is ensured either by controlling the temperature perfectly or by using some chemicals.
+In the nozzle, the material is first heated and then is applied to the layer.

 2. Direct Energy Deposition (DED)

 DED is a complex process and is used for fixing or adding material to existing components.
-A DED Machine has nozzle fixed on an arm having multiple axis.
-It releases melted material on given surface where the material becomes solid.
+A DED Machine has a nozzle fixed on an arm having multiple axes.
+It releases melted material on the given surface where the material becomes solid.

-DED’s process is almost similar to ME with slight difference.
-In DED, the nozzle can move in any direction and in ME, nozzle can move only horizontally.
-Materials given to DED is either in wire or in powdered form.
+DED’s process is almost similar to ME with a slight difference.
+In DED, the nozzle can move in any direction, and in ME, the nozzle can move only horizontally.
+Materials given to DED are either in wire or in powdered form.

 3. Material Jetting (MJ)

-It uses the concept of 2-D ink jet printer for the process.
+It uses the concept of a 2-D inkjet printer for the process.
 So the material is dropped on the base surface where it becomes solid.
-Then, MJ builds the object layer by layer on base surface and nozzle moves in horizontal manner on the surface.
+Then, MJ builds the object layer by layer on the base surface, and the nozzle moves in a horizontal manner on the surface.

 4. Binder Jetting (BJ)

-BJ has a print head which moves horizontally and vertically along the axis of machine.
+BJ has a print head that moves horizontally and vertically along the axis of the machine.
 Then, it releases build material along with binder material in alternate layers.
-After completing each layer, object is lowered on the base surface.
+After completing each layer, the object is lowered on the base surface.

 5. Sheet Lamination (SL)

-SL process include two methods of achieving it.
+SL process includes two methods of achieving it.
 These are Ultrasonic Additive Manufacturing (UAM) and Laminated Object Manufacturing (LOM).

-LOM uses the same approach of layer by layer printing.
+LOM uses the same approach of layer-by-layer printing.
 It uses paper as material and adhesive other than welding.
-Also, it uses a method for printing which makes easy to remove materials after printing is completed.
+Also, it uses a method for printing that makes it easy to remove materials after printing is completed.

-In the beginning, companies had suffered high cost of equipment.
+In the beginning, companies had suffered from the high costs of equipment.
 Previously, AM machine was too costly for small manufacturers to keep it.
-But because of improvement in technology, the machine became affordable.
+But because of improvements in technology, the machine became affordable.

-Also AM has capability to reduce the amount of capital needed to expand production.
-Without making big changes, manufacturers may able to increase the production speed.
+Also, AM has the capability to reduce the amount of capital needed to expand production.
+Without making big changes, manufacturers may be able to increase the production speed.

 2. Easy to Change or Improve the Product